Mr-Prashanth-Chowdary/Frontend/README.md

 # Frontend

-this repo contains the frontend practices and sub-componets web desigen files
+this repo contains the frontend practices and sub-componets web desigen files.